Programmes and projects

 Cross-university, interdisciplinary food systems training to improve food security and environmental outcomes.

-IFSTAL is a HEFCE-funded interactive educational programme designed to improve knowledge and understanding of the food system.
-It brings together expertise and experience of faculty and students from seven higher education partners, namely Oxford University (lead), Reading University, Warwick University, Royal Veterinary College, London City University, London School of Hygiene and Tropical Medicine, and School of Oriental and African Studies.
+IFSTAL is an interactive educational programme designed to improve knowledge and understanding of the food system.
+It brings together expertise and experience of faculty and students from five higher education partners, namely Oxford University (lead), Warwick University, Royal Veterinary College, London School of Hygiene and Tropical Medicine, and School of Oriental and African Studies.

 IFSTAL addresses the urgent lack of a workforce skilled in food systems thinking.
 It adopts a range of teaching methods and a virtual learning environment to link students with the complementary skills of the collaborating institutions.
 In addition, a comprehensive research placement and internship programme is being developed, strengthening links with potential employers and improving workplace skills.